jar398/w7/README.md

   (config-package), which seems an awful kludge.
 There should be a more direct way to do it that doesn't haul in so much of Scheme 48's programming environment infrastructure.
-* There is a server module, but it is disabled because it depends on some HTTP client and server code of mine that is really substandard.
+* There is an HTTP server module, but it is disabled because it depends on some HTTP client and server code of mine that is really substandard.
+  And as it says in the report there are no distributed capabilities.
   (See the Psyche repository if you must.)
 * 'sharp-sharp' is a global resource that is not properly managed.

-To run:
+To play around with it:

 1. Start up a Scheme 48 command processor
 2. ``,config ,load w7-config.scm``